-Environmental Justice, Tribal, Conservation, and Fishing Groups Oppose "More Water Now" Ballot Measure
+Additional Environmental Justice, Tribal, Conservation, and Fishing Groups Oppose "More Water Now" Ballot Measure

-SACRAMENTO- Today, sixteen environmental justice, tribal, fishing, and conservation groups announced their opposition to the ballot measure initiative titled the "Water Infrastructure Funding Act of 2022" - or, as its promoters call it, the More Water Now initiative.
+SACRAMENTO- Today, nine more environmental and conservation groups joined sixteen others in opposition to the ballot measure initiative titled the "Water Infrastructure Funding Act of 2022"- or, as its promoters call it, the More Water Now initiative.
 The initiative is circulating for signatures and could potentially be on the November 2022 ballot.